What are you looking for?

 • Walking safaris are very popular during the open season but it is extremely hot during October and November so heat-sensitive travellers should be aware of this.

 • Availability during the open season is hard to come by, so booking in advance is vital.
-Booking through us rather than directly at the lodges will make the whole process much easier for your dream safari.
+Booking through us rather than directly at the lodges will make the whole process much easier for your dream African safari.

 What Our Guests Have to Say?